hauke96/image2tiles/README.md

 # image2tiles
-Cuts an image into OGC conformal XYZ-tiles.
+Cuts an image into XYZ-tiles.

 # Usage
 To split an image into tiles, it is necessary to determine on what location the image actually is.